bencam/pelmanism/README.md

 More details about the game Pelmanism--and variations of it--can be found [here](https://en.wikipedia.org/wiki/Concentration_(game)).

+## Adjusting the game
+In Pelmanism the 'face' of each card is, by default, simply a string variable set to a capital letter of the Roman alphabet (e.g. `'C'` and `'C'` are a match).
+This can be changed by adjusting the card variables in the `deck_creation()` function in game_logic.py.

+A string variable set to `'_'` represents a card as being 'facedown'.
+This can be adjusted by changing the `disp_deck` variable in the `new_game` endpoint in pelmanism_api.py.

+A string variable set to `'X'` indicates that there is no card in that particular spot on the board (i.e. that card has been matched with another and has, therefore, been removed).
+To change the `'X'` value, alter the `disp_deck[x]` variable in the `reset_deck()` function in game_logic.py.

+By default, Pelmanism uses a deck of 20 cards, but this can be adjusted by altering several lines in game_logic.py.
+First, add more 'cards' to the `cards` variable in `deck_creation()`.
+Make sure each 'card' has a match.
+Next, change the number in the while loop (line 58) to reflect the updated total number of cards in the deck.
+Set the value of `deck_check` in the `guess_error()` function to the same number.
+Next, adjust the value of `game.matches_found` in the `won_or_lost()` function to half of the total cards in the deck.
+Do the same to the value of `game.matches_found` in the `points()` function.

 ## Install and set-up instructions
 1. Install Pelmanism by cloning the Pelmanism repository on GitHub: `$ git clone https://github.com/bencam/pelmanism.git`

 1. Create a new project on the [Google API Console](console.developers.google.com).
 Add the app ID of the new project to the application value in app.yaml (line 1).
 This app ID will be used to host your instance of the API.

 1. Run the app locally with the `dev_appserver.py [DIRECTORY_NAME_OF_PROJECT]` command.
-Make sure the app is running by visiting Google's API Explor (the default address is localhost:8080/_ah/api/explorer).
+Make sure the app is running by visiting Google's API Explorer (the default address is localhost:8080/_ah/api/explorer).

 1. Deploy the app to Google App Engine.
 Do this by running the the following command: `appcfg.py update [DIRECTORY_NAME_OF_PROJECT]`.
 Test the deployment of the app by visiting [APP_ID].appspot.com/_ah/api/explorer.